-Preworkout supplement manufacturers promise they’ll elevate your workout to new heights and give you the greatest results possible — if only you consume their products prior to your workout session.
-(And, of course, if you give them your money.)
+Pre-workout supplement manufacturers promise they'll elevate your workout to new heights and give you the greatest results possible — if only you consume their products prior to your workout session.
+(And, of course, give them your money.)

 Video of the Day

-Allegedly, preworkout supplements offer more power, greater energy and better performance, but it's important to note that not all options are the same.
-Certain preworkout supplements deliver on the promise of helping accelerate your fitness gains, while others are a waste of money.
+Pre-workout supplements are supposed to be designed to give you more power, greater energy and better performance, but not all options are the same.
+Certain pre-workout supplements deliver on the promise of helping accelerate your fitness gains, while others are a waste of money.
 And some are even potentially hazardous to your health.

+But what's hype and what's for real?
 To make the most out of your training sessions (and money), only rely on proven supplements to enhance your workout efforts and get gains.
 Need help finding those?
-Here’s a cheat sheet on the best and worst options for your preworkout supplementation plan.
+Here's a cheat sheet on the best and worst options for your pre-workout supplements.

 Standing in the aisle of your local nutrition store, you're confronted with seemingly endless options and impossible-to-pronounce ingredient names.
 To simplify, here are the best ingredients you can choose.